 Located in an area of the county dominated by single family subdivisions, the proposed development is located conveniently between the Cities of Lawrenceville and Dacula, just north of Hwy 316.
 The proposed development is also located adjacent to the Gwinnett Progress Center, a 125 acre industrial, distribution project.
 The proposed development will be providing housing opportunities for employment areas within a few miles of the site, allowing for the opportunity for short commutes between employment opportunities and services.
-The proposed development also includes neighborhood retail uses within walking distance of the proposed housing opportunities.

-Preliminary Report: January 31, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Bighorn Investments #961 Final Report Due: March 2, 2006 REVIEW REPORT Comments Due By: February 14, 2006
+Preliminary Report: January 31, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Bighorn Investments #961 Final Report March 2, Review Report Comments February 14, 2006 Due: 2006 Due By: